 A picture may speak a thousand words, but that doesn't mean that the caption isn't important too.
 Choosing a consistent voice and messaging style will be the cherry on top of your Instagram rebrand.
 You must take the time to identify and become super clear on what your brand voice is, and stick to it throughout your posting.
 (For example, one of my clients almost always calls their readers either "love" or "darling.")
 It creates consistency and makes the reader feel connected to the brand, like they're reading something posted by a friend instead of a company.
 Consistent messaging will give the customer a clearer sense of your brand as a whole, and it will allow them to see your brand through the lens that you've created.
 YASSSSSS!!!
 (See what I did there?)

-Your Instagram posts must be relevant to your business.
-Sorry, but if people are following you because they love your homemade candles, they probably don't want to see a pic of your dog or your selfies.
+Your Instagram posts should (for the most part) be relevant to your business.
+If someone is following you because they love your homemade candles, they probably don't want to see a pic of your dog or a ton of selfies, sorry Fido.
 If your company sells makeup, but you are posting cooking recipes, your customers will get confused and will not really know what your brand is about.
 Sticking to your brand and business in terms of content will really help establish and reinforce a proper connection between your brand and your customers.
 Having said that, it’s okay to share some other aspects of your life here and there to give people an idea of WHO is behind the brand.
 Just make sure they aren’t too random and that you use photos that are well-lit and professional looking.

-PRO TIP: If you must post something on your grid, but it doesn't match your feed, then create a carousel post with the images that you want to feature in it.
+PRO TIP: If you’re dying to post something on your grid, but it doesn't match your feed, then create a carousel post with the images that you want to feature in it.
 However, make sure that the first image of the post matches the branding style of your grid.